School Visit Guide

 School staff and chaperones are expected to be assigned a maximum of 10 students to oversee while exploring the exhibit halls.

-Students should not be left unattended to allowed to explore any section of the exhibits without their chaperone.
+Students should not be left unattended or allowed to explore any section of the exhibits without their chaperone.

-School staff and chaperones are expected to play an active roll in ensuring students are following the school group expectations.
+School staff and chaperones are expected to play an active role in ensuring students are following the school group expectations.

 The Science Store